 Vacation and Time Off

 Residents may take 15 vacation days and 5 additional personal days per academic year (total of 20 working days).
 Residents can request vacation time in increments of no more than two weeks during PGY1 and PGY2, half of the vacation will be assigned and incorporated into the rotation schedule.
 The other half will be scheduled by the individual resident with the approval of the chief residents.
 PGY3 and PGY4s have the opportunity to decide when to take vacation in coordination with the chief residents to ensure adequate coverage.
 Residents may request educational days to attend one conference each year or to take the USMLE examination.
 Residents are entitled to 12 paid sick days.
 Residents who require an extended leave of absence will generally need to make up missed time by extending their training period.

-Contact for More Information: Stefanie Wong, MPH, Program Coordinator, [email protected]
+Contact for More Information: Tasha Hammock, Program Coordinator, [email protected]